 Final paycheck issued after death

 What do you do if an employee suddenly dies, and you still owe them wages?
-What you will do varies slightly depending on when you distribute the deceased employee wages.

-Once you receive the beneficiary’s or estate’s information, you will make the final paycheck out to the beneficiary or estate.
+Once you receive the beneficiary’s or estate’s information, make the final paycheck out to the beneficiary or estate.
 You must report the gross amount on Form 1099-MISC in box 3.
 Use the information you received on Form W-9 to fill out IRS Form 1099-MISC.

 Final paycheck issued in the same year

 If you pay deceased employee wages in the same calendar year that the employee died, you will not deduct federal income tax withholding (FITW) from the wages.
 You will, however, withhold FICA and FUTA taxes.
-You might also have to withhold state taxes, but check with your state laws to be sure.
+You might also have to withhold state taxes but check with your state laws to be sure.

 On the employee’s Form W-2, add the final paycheck to Social Security wages (box 3) and to Medicare wages and tips (box 5).
 You will not add the final wages to box 1.
 Add the Social Security taxes withheld to box 4 and the Medicare taxes withheld to box 6.